 The TDR200 is similar to the original TDR100 model, but has an additional high-resolution digital interface, which displays the rotor waveforms directly on the screen of a laptop PC.
 Consequently, a portable oscilloscope and/or camera are no longer required to carry out the test.
 However, the TDR200 can be used with an oscilloscope if a PC is not available, in which case its operation is identical to that of the original TDR100 instrument.

-For full information about the TDR200 Rotor Reflectometer, please click here.
+For further information about the Flux Probe test method, please click here.

 RWG100 ROTOR FLUX PROBE CALIBRATOR AND WAVEFORM SIMULATOR

 This unique equipment is a custom calibrator and waveform generator for use with rotor flux probe analysis equipment and analysers.

 A copy of the User manual for this equipment can be downloaded from our Support page.